transkatgirl/KatVisualizer/README.md

 # KatVisualizer

-An attempt at making music visualizer which better matches what you hear.
+A realtime music visualizer which better matches what you hear.

 The current processing chain consists of the following:
-- ERB-scale VQT utilizing ERB bandwidths
+- ERB-scale VQT with ERB bandwidths
 - NC method windowing & spectral reassignment
 - ISO 226:2023 equal loudness contour
 - Extraction of panning information

+During rendering, color information is processed in the OkLCH color space.

 ## Building